iamfarhatsharefi/personal-portfolio/README.md

 ## Project Description 📝

 "Farhat Sharefi's portfolio showcases a collection of projects, including a personal portfolio website and a technical documentation page.
-With a focus on simplicity and elegance, it provides a glimpse into Farhat's skills in web development and design."This page contains the HTML and CSS.
+With a focus on simplicity and elegance, it provides a glimpse into Farhat's skills in web development and design."This personal portfolio webpage contains HTML and CSS.

 ## Demo 📸
 [Live Demo]( https://iamfarhatsharefi.github.io/personal-portfolio/)